thegrumpys/odop/docs/Help/gettingStartedSpring.md

  Dive in and try it!

- Once you have already saved any work that you wish to keep, you can sign out by using "Logout" on the File menu.
+ Once you have already saved any work that you wish to keep, you can sign out by using "Sign Out" button in the upper left.
- Alternatively, use the browser Reload a.k.a "Refresh" function and then click the "Logout" button.
  Finally, close the browser tab or browser window containing the ODOP app.

 &nbsp;